-The risk of contagion in the markets in which the Group operates and dislocations caused by the interdependency of financial markets participants is an on-going material risk to the Group's financial condition.
-Any reductions in the perceived creditworthiness of one or more corporate borrowers or financial institutions could lead to market-wide liquidity problems, losses and defaults, which could adversely affect the Group's results, financial condition and future prospects.
-Another source of potential contagion risk relates to the Euro.
-The risk of a Eurozone member withdrawing from the Eurozone has significantly reduced.
-However, if a Eurozone member did withdraw from the Eurozone this would have a significant adverse effect on the financial stability of the Eurozone, the Irish financial system and Irish banks.
-In turn, this could result in a loss of customers' deposits, as well as creating immediate operational and business hurdles for the Group.
+The risk of contagion in the markets in which the Group operates and dislocations caused by the interdependency of financial markets participants and of members of currency and supranational economic associations is an on-going risk to the Group's financial condition.
+Any change in memberships of such associations or reductions in the perceived creditworthiness of one or more significant borrowers or financial institutions, could lead to market-wide liquidity problems, losses and defaults, which could adversely affect the Group's results, financial condition and future prospects.